mxjp/rvx/docs/reference/context.md

 	```

 ## Async Code
-Since contexts rely on the synchronous call stack, they don't work with async code:
+Since contexts rely on the synchronous call stack, they don't automatically work with async code:

 === "JSX"
 	```jsx